FREQUENTLY ASKED QUESTIONS ABOUT ALERT

 Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc.

-Google Play and Android are trademarks of Google LLC.
+Google Play, the Google Play logo and Android are trademarks of Google LLC.

 Desjardins Insurance refers to Certas Home and Auto Insurance Company, underwriter of automobile and property insurance or Desjardins Financial Security Life Assurance Company, underwriter of life insurance and living benefits products.